adrianvla/Matrix-Multiply/README.md

 # Matrix-Multiply
 multiply square matrixes

 ### By using, downloading, adapting in any shape or form this project, you agree to The MIT License (MIT) .
-This work is licensed under the same license.
+This work is licensed under the same license (excluding jquery.js).

 Copyright © 2022 Adrian Vlasov